Sakthivel13/Map_Reduce/README.md

 # Map_Reduce
-By using the jar file and processing the txt file
+By using the jar file and processing the text file